readbeyond/aeneas/README.txt

 -  Audio should match the text: large portions of spurious text or audio might produce a wrong sync map
 -  Audio is assumed to be spoken: not suitable/YMMV for song captioning
--  Offline (i.e., not real time/near real time) approach
 -  DTW computation is memory hungry
 -  No protection against memory trashing

 TODO List
 ---------

--  Improving the speed of the code, especially when Sakoe-Chiba kicks in
 -  Improving robustness against music in background
 -  Isolate non-speech intervals (music, prolonged silence)
 -  Automated text fragmentation based on audio analysis